A Targeted Small Molecule Approach to Essential Tremor

 • Targets a rare GABA-A receptor subtype

-• Designed for selective neural inhibition
+• Designed for selective cerebellar circuit modulation

 Selective Targeting